-The Academic Advisement Center, located in Wintergreen 154, provides assistance and counsel with the selection of courses for all first-year students, and for matriculated students who have not declared a major or who have earned less than 60 academic credits.
+Academic Advisement provides assistance and counsel with the selection of courses for all first-year students, and for matriculated students who have not declared a major or who have earned less than 60 academic credits.
 Students who have declared a major are advised by members of the faculty from their major field of study.

 Academic Support Services

 Academic Success Center